Basssiiie/OpenRCT2-Simple-Typescript-Template/README.md

 `npm run build:dev`

 Creates a develop build of your plugin.
-This version is not optimized for sharing, but easier to read in case you want to see the outputted Javascript.
+This version is not optimized for sharing, but easier to read in case you want to see the outputted JavaScript.
 By default, the plugin will be outputted in the plugin folder of the default [OpenRCT2 user directory](#openrct2-user-directory).

 `npm start` or `npm run start`

-Will start a script that will automatically run `npm run build:dev` every time you make a change to any Typescript or Javascript file inside the `./src/` folder.
+Will start a script that will automatically run `npm run build:dev` every time you make a change to any TypeScript or JavaScript file inside the `./src/` folder.

 ### Output paths